ahmd-sinan/linux-architecture-notes/03-command-line-mastery/basic-commands-and-file-operations.md

 $ man ls
 ```

+> To see the numbered list of all your past commands, just type: `history`

 ## The Pipe (`|`) & Command Chaining
 The Pipe is the ultimate superpower of Unix-based systems.
 It allows you to connect multiple small, single-purpose programs together to perform massive, complex tasks.
 * **How it Works:** It takes the Standard Output (stdout) of the command on the left and literally "pipes" it in as the Standard Input (stdin) for the command on the right.